CHBHR/MonsterMasher/README.md

 # MonsterMasher
-Small project inspire by the monsterbash video by miscast
+Small project inspired by the monsterbash video by miscast (Youtube)